siran/writing/books/The Emergence of Self/The Emergence of Self - 006 The Resonant Body.md

 selected, amplified, or ignored.
 Resonance may therefore be the right organizing picture even if the precise hardware remains under debate.

+This also suggests a useful agnosticism about representation.
+The recognizing pattern does not need to resemble, in any pictorial sense, what it models.
+It only needs to preserve enough structure to steer correctly.
+Different loops may therefore carry different internal realizations and still refer to the same object, color, danger, route, or social meaning.
+What matters is not identity of inner carrier but adequacy of steering.
+The pattern is answerable to what it guides, not to a requirement that all selves must feel it in the same internal way.

 ## From Body Support to Body Imprint